WHAT FAMOUS FOR Inventor of the telephone

 Bell spent the next winter making calculations and filing an application for a patent knowing a rival, Elisha Gray was working on a similar project.

 On February 14, 1876 a representative of Bell filed his patent for a "telephone" which is Greek for sound, at New York Patent Office at 12.00PM.
-The now forgotten Gray got there 2 hours later.
+The now forgotten Gray got there two hours later.

 Bell returned to Boston the same day and the next day resumed work, drawing in his notebook a diagram similar to that in Gray's patent caveat.